EffiEmmanuel/EffiEmmanuel/README.md

 ### 👋 Hi there I'm Emmanuel

-I'm a Web developer and UI Designer based in Lagos, Nigeria.
+I'm a Web developer (HTML, CSS, JavaScript, React, PHP, SQL, MySQL) and UI Designer.
 I love making the web easier to navigate and use for the average human.

 - 🔭 I’m currently working on PHP Web Development